 - Has anyone approached you about going to drug rehab?

-Answering “yes” to even one of these questions is a clear indication that you do have an addiction to drugs.
+Answering “yes” to even one of these questions indicates that you have an addiction to drugs and should seek professional help.
 Drug rehab can help you get free from your addiction.

-Are you interested in finding out more information about drug rehabilitation programs and options?
-We are happy to help.
-The first and most important step is to reach out and get help assessing the situation and exploring treatment options.
+If you are interested in learning more about drug rehabilitation programs and options, the team at Ashwood Recovery is here to help.
+The first and most crucial step is reaching out and getting help assessing the situation and exploring treatment options.